-Lesson Alignment Chart for Westward Expansion 2 5 7 1 3 6 8 9 Identify "iron horse" as the nickname given to the first trains in America Explain the advantages of rail travel Demonstrate familiarity with the song "I've Been Working on the Railroad" Explain that westward expansion meant displacement of Native Americans Explain that the development of the railroad ushered in a new era of mass exodus of the Native Americans from their land Describe the effect of diminishing buffalo on the life of Plains Native Americans Reading Standards for Literature: Grade 2 Key Ideas and Details Describe how words and phrases (e.g., regular beats, alliteration, rhymes, repeated lines) supply rhythm and STD RL.2.4 meaning in a story, poem, or song.
+Lesson Alignment Chart for Westward Expansion 2 5 7 3 6 8 9 Demonstrate familiarity with the song "I've Been Working on the Railroad" Explain that westward expansion meant displacement of Native Americans Explain that the development of the railroad ushered in a new era of mass exodus of the Native Americans from their land Describe the effect of diminishing buffalo on the life of Plains Native Americans Note: The Language Arts Objectives in the Lessons may change depending on teacher's choice of activities.
+Reading Standards for Literature: Grade 2 Key Ideas and Details Describe how words and phrases (e.g., regular beats, alliteration, rhymes, repeated lines) supply rhythm and STD RL.2.4 meaning in a story, poem, or song.
 Describe how words and phrases (e.g., regular CKLA beats, alliteration, rhymes, repeated lines) Goal(s) supply rhythm and meaning in a story, poem, or song Reading Standards for Informational Text: Grade 2 Key Ideas and Details Ask and answer such questions as who, what, where, when, why, and how to demonstrate understanding of STD RI.2.1 key details in a text.
 Ask and answer questions (e.g., who, what, where, when, why, how), orally or in writing, requiring literal recall and understanding of the details and/or facts of a nonfiction/ informational read-aloud CKLA Answer questions that require making Goal(s) interpretations, judgments, or giving opinions about what is heard in a nonfiction/ informational read-aloud, including answering why questions that require recognizing cause/ effect relationships STD RI.2.2 Identify the main topic of a multiparagraph text as well as the focus of specific paragraphs within the text.
-Identify the main topic of a multi-paragraph CKLA nonfiction/informational read-aloud as well as Goal(s) the focus of specific paragraphs within the text
+Identify the main topic of a multi-paragraph CKLA nonfiction/informational read-aloud as well as Goal(s)

+the focus of specific paragraphs within the text

-Alignment Chart for Westward Expansion Lesson 1 2 3 4 5 6 7 8 9 STD RI.2.3 Describe the connection between a series of hist procedures in a text. torical e events, scientif ic ideas or cor ncepts, or step s in tec hnical CKLA Goal(s) Describe the connection between a series of historical events, scientific ideas or concepts, or steps in technical procedures in a nonfiction/informational read-aloud √ √ √ √ √ ✓ √ ✓ Craft and Structure STD RI.2.4 Determine the meaning of words and phrases in a text r elevant to a G rade 2 t topic or subjec t area.
-CKLA Goal(s) Determine the meaning of unknown words and phrases in nonfiction/informational read-alouds and discussions $\checkmark$ Integration n of Knowledge and Ideas STD RI.2.7 Explain how specific images (e.g., a diagram sho wing h ow a m achine works) contrib ute to a and clar ify a te xt.
-CKLA Goal(s) Interpret information from diagrams, charts, timelines, graphs, or other organizers associated with a nonfiction/informational read-aloud and explain how these graphics clarify the meaning of the read-aloud ✓ ✓ ✓ √ √ ✓ ✓ √ STD RI.2.9 Compare and contrast the most important points s presei nted by two te xts on t he sam ne topic CKLA Goal(s) Compare and contrast (orally or in writing) similarities and differences within a single nonfiction/informational read-aloud or between two or more nonfiction/informational read-alouds ✓ ✓ ✓ Range of I Reading and Level of Text Complex ity STD RI.2.10 By the end of year, read and comprehend inform technical texts, in the Grades 2-3 text complexit of the range.
-CKLA Goal(s) Listen to and demonstrate understanding of nonfiction/informational read-alouds of appropriate complexity for Grades 2-4 Writing S /riting Standards: Grade 2 Text Types s and Purposes STD W.2.2 Write informative/explanatory texts in which they and provide a concluding statement or section. introdu uce a to pic, us e facts and de finitions s to dev elop po oints, CKLA Goal(s) Plan and/or draft, and edit an informative/ explanatory text that presents information from a nonfiction/informational read-aloud that introduces a topic, uses facts and definitions to develop points, and provides a concluding statement or section ✓ ✓ ✓ ✓ √ ✓ ✓ ✓
+A !: Lesson Alignment Chart for Westward Expansion 1 2 3 4 5 6 7 8 9 STD RI.2.3 Describe the connection between a series of hist procedures in a text. torical e events, scientif ic ideas s or cor cepts, or steps s in tec hnical CKLA Goal(s) Describe the connection between a series of historical events, scientific ideas or concepts, or steps in technical procedures in a nonfiction/informational read-aloud ✓ ✓ ✓ ✓ ✓ ✓ ✓ √ Craft and Structure STD RI.2.4 Determine the meaning of words and phrases in a text i relevant to a G rade 2 topic or subjec t area.
+CKLA Goal(s) Determine the meaning of unknown words and phrases in nonfiction/informational read-alouds and discussions Integratio n of Knowledge and Ideas STD RI.2.7 Explain how specific images (e.g., a diagram sho wing h ow a m achine works) contrib ute to a and clar ify a te xt.
+CKLA Goal(s) Interpret information from diagrams, charts, timelines, graphs, or other organizers associated with a nonfiction/informational read-aloud and explain how these graphics clarify the meaning of the read-aloud ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ STD RI.2.9 Compare and contrast the most important points s prese nted by two te xts on the sam ne topic CKLA Goal(s) Compare and contrast (orally or in writing) similarities and differences within a single nonfiction/informational read-aloud or between two or more nonfiction/informational read-alouds ✓ ✓ √ Range of Reading and Level of Text Complex ity STD RI.2.10 By the end of year, read and comprehend inform technical texts, in the Grades 2-3 text complexit of the range.
+CKLA Goal(s) Listen to and demonstrate understanding of nonfiction/informational read-alouds of appropriate complexity for Grades 2-4 \checkmark